iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.2/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.ny.health.proximity 2 reviews"/>
 </p>

+> The App appears to have the right concept, but when it comes to what people want to use it for it irrelevant.
+If I use it I want it to tell me if my working location is safe, not to find out that it's only collecting information.
+To many cases are showing up around my job, and were finding out by people calling out.
+We need a tool that is more essential, with a Covid report button.<br> :date: __2021-03-05 03:35:34__

+> Randomly popped up with a notification even though I'd never had it installed.
+Basically tricked me into installing based on the assumption that it was trying to warn me of a potential exposure.<br> :date: __2021-03-04 04:41:05__

 > Come on Google play, the dems/big tech YOU successfully stole the election, covid is a thing of the past, get with the times!
 Don't you watch cnn?<br> :date: __2021-02-11 10:05:10__